microsoft/FluidFramework/BREAKING.md

 can get it via a `request(...)` to the ContainerRuntime.

 If for some reason you do this and continue to need this functional; it is still exposed on the `ContainerRuntime`.
 You can access it via
-`...context.hostRuntime.getComponentRuntime`.
+`...context.containerRuntime.getComponentRuntime`.
 If you are doing this please reach out to the runtime team so we can better understand your scenario.

 ### Container.reconnect, Container.reconnect changes